Welcome to the Horizon Festival of Speed: Forza Horizon 4

 Games can be purchased online and downloaded rather than being sent a physical disc in the mail.
 A super-fast fibre connection will mean that a download can arrive in a few hours rather than days.
 Fibre also means lower latency, a must when you’re playing online multiplayer.

-Go to www.chorus.co.nz/tips for advice from Chorus on how to set-up streaming at home and tips on getting the most out of your broadband connection.
+Read our Chorus broadband tips for advice on how to set-up streaming at home and tips on getting the most out of your broadband connection.